stas-sultanov/azure-monitor-telemetry/doc/readme.md

 - The `TelemetryClient` class is designed to handle telemetry operations from multiple threads in parallel.
 - Internal telemetry storage is implemented using [ConcurrentQueue\<T\>][dot_net_concurrent_queue_info] to ensure safe concurrent access.
 - The `TelemetryClient.PublishAsync` method can be safely called while telemetry is being added via `TelemetryClient.Add` or `TelemetryClient.Track*` methods.
-- Custom implementations of `TelemetryPublisher` should also be designed to be thread-safe, especially if shared across multiple instances or services.

 ## Examples

 ### Initialize

-The following example shows how to initialize the `TelemetryClient`.
+The following example demonstrates how to initialize the `TelemetryClient`.

 Prerequisite
 ```bash